cwendorf/EASI/docs/examples/README.md

 Data and summary statistics for these examples are from the *[Introduction to the New Statistics](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")* (*ITNS*; Cumming & Calin-Jageman, 2017).

+- Examples for a variety of research designs are included
+- Examples provide results parallel to those provided in the book

 > NOTE: The results of these analyses vary slightly from those presented in *ITNS* because the two make different statistical assumptions (e.g, heterogeneity of variance vs. pooled error terms, etc.).

 ### Examples of Means and Mean Differences